Fool-Yang/AlphaSnake-Zero/README.md

 Run test_weights.py to see the weight stats of a model.

 ##### WARNING: Deep learning is computationally intense.
 For the default parameter settings to work, you need at least 16GB of RAM and a 3.1GHz CPU with 4 cores.
 It's also recommended to use a TPU.
-If it is taking too long or causing memory leaks, try to reduce the self_play_games, max_MCTS_depth and MCTS_breadth_factor in "train.py".
+If it is taking too long or causing memory leaks, try to reduce the self_play_games or the MCTS parameters in "train.py".

 *Note that the algorithms have been changed and might be slightly different from the ones described in the report.*